When moving into a new home, there will inevitably be things you forget or only remember at the last minute.

 The registration process requires all members of a household over the age of 18 to register individually, and can be done at the following address: https://www.gov.uk/register-to-vote.

 Take advantage of new contracts

-Moving to a new property often entitles you to sign up to certain services afresh, so it is well worth looking into the possibilities.
-Many phone, broadband and TV packages can be negotiated after moving house, and you may even find that being in a new area brings additional technological advantages.
-Your new home may be in a position to receive better phone signal with certain carriers, while average broadband speeds may also be faster due to the property being close to a local exchange.
+Moving to a new home often allows you to sign up to new providers for your core services, so it is well worth looking into the possibilities.
+Your phone, broadband and TV packages can all be negotiated after moving house, and you may even find that being in a new area brings added benefits, such as high-speed internet.

 Let local services know